 Sarek unexpectedly told the computer to play a recording; a large screen appeared in the stone wall and lit with the playback from where he pinpointed.
 He caught the shadow of a slim form stopping at the doorway, no doubt from also seeing who lay center in the video.

-Except, Sarek moved to the point after it.
-Even then, her eyes lit with a twinkling smile when she looked up into his face.
+Except, Sarek moved to the point after those words.
+Even then, his wife's eyes lit with a twinkling smile when she looked up into his face.
 He felt the touch of her hand and mind all over again, as her spirit and personality bubbled with life and her physical body faded.

 "Sarek, could you grab Spock and Saavik by the back of their necks and shake them at some point?"